Mount of Olives, Jerusalem

 The Jewish Cemetery

-Spread across the slopes of the Mount of Olives, the Jewish cemetery is one of the oldest and most sacred burial grounds in the world.
+Spread across the slopes of Mount of Olives, the Jewish cemetery is one of the oldest and most sacred burial grounds in the world.
 With graves dating back thousands of years, it serves as a testament to the enduring connection between the Jewish people and the land of Israel.

-Nearby Sites and Attractions
+Nearby Sites and Landmarks

 The Garden of Gethsemane